Human Apolipoprotein D (APOD) Protein

 Description

-Recombinant Apolipoprotein D (APOD) is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human Apolipoprotein D (APOD) is a recombinant Human protein expressed in E. coli.

 Documents del producto